All Star Pro-Wrestling: Reception

 All Star Pro-Wrestling topped the Japanese sale charts in its week of release with 107,331 copies sold, and continued to top the charts for the rest of the month of June.
 It was the 63rd best-selling video game of 2000 in Japan, with 185,616 copies.
 The game scored 31 out of 40 in the Japanese gaming magazine Famitsu, with the four reviewers highly praising the graphics but feeling that the controls, while not bad, could have been better implemented.

-Jeff Gerstmann of GameSpot rated the game 4 out of 10, and criticized the battle system more severely along with IGN, which stated that the default analog controls are "mind-boggling"; with pins being very difficult to execute whereas some other maneuvers can be chained with single button presses.
+Jeff Gerstmann of GameSpot rated the game 4 out of 10, and criticized the battle system more severely along with IGN, which stated that the default analog controls are "mind-boggling", with pins being very difficult to execute whereas some other maneuvers can be chained with single button presses.
 The second type of controls was judged easier to play with by IGN, although one reviewer felt that it wears out the thumb quickly.
 On the contrary, Gerstmann felt that the second type is even more difficult to use than the default one.
 The number of moves available has been described as low even compared to lackluster titles such as WWF Attitude.
 Regarding the game's fluidity, Gerstmann and one IGN critic compared it to the speed of an "underwater soccer match", with smooth moves coexisting with simple, three-second long movements.
 The second IGN critic noted that the game is more of a wrestling simulation than an arcade title focused on entertainment.

 Still, both GameSpot and IGN lauded the realism of the wrestlers' appearances, their faithfulness to those of their real-life counterparts, and the efficient use of the PlayStation 2 Emotion Engine.
 The spectacular ring entrance scenes and the amount of blood visible during battles was also appreciated.
-One IGN critic noted that the referee is always present on-screen, unlike many other wrestling games.
-However, the other one stated that the outdoor arenas "look like they were ripped out of a [Sega] Saturn game".
-He also criticized the presence of only two facial expressions for each wrestler; and both IGN reviewers criticized the inconsistent collision detection and the lack of diversity in the crowd, who sometimes "look like they were made out of Legos".
+One IGN critic noted that the referee is always present on-screen, unlike many other wrestling games, but the other one said that the outdoor arenas "look like they were ripped out of a [Sega] Saturn game".
+He also criticized the presence of only two facial expressions for each wrestler; both IGN reviewers criticized the inconsistent collision detection and the lack of diversity in the crowd, who sometimes "look like they were made out of Legos".
 Gerstmann added that the walking looks particularly unrealistic, in contrast with the other animations.

 While both IGN reviewers noted the sparcity of the audio commentary and crowd shouting, one critic felt the sound was adequate albeit less impressive than the graphics.
 GameSpot called the sound decent and well executed.
-Finally, the omission of features such as weapons and modes such as "create-a-wrestler", steel cage match, battle royal, and multiplayer tag team, was felt as a very noticeable weak point compared to American wrestling games present on the market (WWF SmackDown! are example).
+Finally, the omission of features such as weapons and modes such as "create-a-wrestler", steel cage match, battle royal, and multiplayer tag team, was felt as a very noticeable weak point compared to American wrestling games present on the market (WWF SmackDown! as an example).